 Lockers: The main office will assign lockers and combinations to all students.
 The locker number and combination will appear on the student's schedule.
 This hall locker assignment will continue for the entire period of time a student attends Jefferson Township High School.
 Students should keep a record of the combination.
-KEEP LOCKERS LOCKED AT ALL TIMES.
-KEEP COMBINATIONS PRIVATE; STUDENTS ARE NOT PERMITTED TO SHARE LOCKERS.
-STUDENTS MAY ONLY USE THE LOCKERS THAT HAVE BEEN ASSIGNED TO THEM.
+Students must keep lockers locked at all times and keep their combination private.
+Students are not permitted to share lockers.
+Students may only use the locker assigned to them.
 Hall and gymnasium lockers are school property and therefore, subject to inspection by school personnel at any time.
 Defacing any locker is unacceptable and will result in disciplinary action.
 The inside and outside of the lockers are to be clear of any writing.
 Students are responsible for cleaning out lockers at the end of the school year.
 It is unwise to keep any valuables or expensive jewelry, etc. inside any lockers.
 The school cannot be held responsible for any theft; the student is responsible for all possessions.
 In the event that a locker breaks or is vandalized, the student should report it to the main office immediately.